baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 ### Asynchronous completion-handler methods

-An Objective-C method potentially an asynchronous completion-handler method if it meets the following requirements:
+An Objective-C method is potentially an asynchronous completion-handler method if it meets the following requirements:

 * The method has a completion handler parameter, which is an Objective-C block that will receive the "result" of the asynchronous computation.
 It must meet the following additional constraints:
   * It has a `void` result type.